 Argument Input -f old_hostname[:old -f is required and represents "from." ipaddress] old_hostname is the old (current) host name. old_IPaddress is the old IP address.
-Use if the IP address cannot be obtained from the network. -t new_hostname[:new ipaddress] -t is required and represents "to." new_hostname is the new host name. new_IPaddress is the new IP address.
+Use if the IP address cannot be obtained from the network. -t new_hostname[:new -t is required and represents "to." ipaddress] • new_hostname is the new host name. new_IPaddress is the new IP address.
 Use if the IP address cannot be obtained from the network. -p port For Windows systems, specifies the port of the SharePlex instance for which provision is being run. -n Runs provision without actually making any changes.
 Generates a report on the changes that provision will make.
 IMPORTANT!
-The best practice is to run provision with -n first, to make certain you agree with the potential changes, then run it without -n to make the changes.
+The best practice is to run provision with -n first, to make certain you agree with the potential changes, then run it without -n to make the changes. -o old_ipaddress If the command is run with the -o and -s options, then provision will look for the IP address specified in the o- option in every hostdb file and, if found, will change it to the IP address specified in the -s option. • -o is required. old_ipaddress is the old (current) IP address.
+NOTE: When running the provision command with the -o and -s options, it is highly recommended that you stop sp_cop , but it is not required when using these options. -s new_ipaddress -s is required.new_ipaddress is the new IP address.

-provision -f oldname -t newname -n
+provision -f oldname -t newname -n provision -o old_ipaddress -s new_ipaddress -n